nordeim/singapore-smb-support-agent/docs/prompt-review-plan.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
-Now, please meticulously plan to create the todo list and other artifacts before meticulo usly executing your updated implementation plan. as for decision choices, select what are the most optimal and sane choices applicable for most Singapore SMBs.
+Now, please meticulously plan to create the todo list and other artifacts before meticulously executing your updated implementation plan. as for decision choices, select what are the most optimal and sane choices applicable for most Singapore SMBs.

+---

+Awesome meticulous job so far!
+Please keep up the good work!
+Yes, please meticulously plan and then proceed with Phase 1 implementation.